AlexHamilton/tracker/SETUP.md

 - Keep the names: `exercise_1.png`, `exercise_2.png`, etc.
 - Use PNG or JPG format
 - Recommended size: 400-800px width for best display

+## Date Filtering

+The app only tracks and displays data from **October 19, 2025 onwards**.
+This means:

+- The report will only show dates from this date forward
+- Any data before this date is automatically filtered out
+- This keeps your tracking focused on the current tracking period

 ## Data Export